-Businesses may have thought digital marketing was important before, but in the age of the coronavirus, it is essential to keeping up with consumers.
+Businesses may have thought digital marketing was important before, but in the age of the coronavirus, it is essential to keep up with consumers.

 SMS, or short message service, is one of the largest networks for instant messaging.
 Used by approximately 5 billion people, it’s no wonder companies are jumping on this opportunity.

-When quarantining first became the norm, companies took to their usual channels for digital marketing, one being through email marketing.
-But because various brands’ email marketing campaigns began all at once, they clogged up customer’s inboxes, causing a decrease in click through rates (CTR) and open rates.
+When quarantining first became the norm, companies took to their usual channels for digital marketing, one is through email marketing.
+But because various brands’ email marketing campaigns began all at once, they clogged up customer’s inboxes, causing a decrease in click-through rates (CTR) and open rates.

 Through SMS, brands can offer personalized customer service assistance and even buy products directly.

 SMS can also be used for branding itself.
 As customers begin to emphasize the importance of company values, businesses can use direct messaging to better communicate their beliefs, as well as asking the consumers what beliefs are important to them.
 By doing this, companies can build customer loyalty.

 What Does This Mean for the Future of SMS marketing?